-Some modules have variant schedules; exceptions are noted in the Outline below.
+Some modules have variant schedules (X or S); exceptions are noted in the Outline below.

 Wednesday Sunday Monday Preparation Preparation Preparation Review weekly readings (close reading Finish your close reading of Complete your critical review of weekly is optional at this point).
 Come to class the weekly readings. readings.
 Come to class prepared with prepared with comprehension questions. critical thinking questions.
 In class In class In class We will generally focus on understanding (No class.)
 We will focus on evaluating the readings the assigned readings and background. and broader themes.
-Discussion will be led The whole class will meet together. by a student leader.
+Discussion is often The whole class will meet together. organized around online discussion posts.
 Assignments Assignments Assignments (None.)
 Make a critical thinking post Attempts at written assignments are due online by 6 pm. the following Fri. at 5 pm (after starting a new module).